What Is a Factoring Company and How It Fits Into a Middle-Market Capital Strategy

 According to a recent U.S. Bank study, 82% of business failures are linked to poor cash flow management or understanding of cash flow.
 In another report by Grand View Research, the global trade finance market size was valued at over USD 8 trillion in 2022, highlighting the growing need for alternative working capital solutions across sectors.
-These figures indicate a rising demand for financing methods not solely dependent on debt or equity structures.
+These figures reflect a growing shift toward structured working capital solutions that operate alongside traditional debt and equity frameworks.

 In this blog, we’ll explore a factoring company, its best-serving industries, and how to evaluate whether it’s the right model for your business.